AFripp7/Cyber-Threat-Automation/README.md

 environment, installs Python, runs the script on a cron schedule, then commits and pushes the updated threats file back to the repository automatically.

-**`README.md`**
-Documents the entire project   what it does, how it works, the problems faced during development, and a full walkthrough of the code.

   Threat Feed Sources
 - [URLhaus by Abuse.ch](https://urlhaus.abuse.ch)   malicious URLs used for malware distribution